bictorv/chaosnet-bridge/README.md

 interconnecting two different subnets.
 Attaching single hosts to a subnet through this bridge is more doable.

 A bridge between two subnets needs an address on each one of them.
+In the [configuration](CONFIGURATION.md), see the `myaddr` parameter for links.

 ## Other features